SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

 ##### Redirect anonymous requests to Azure AD sign-in page

-1. In Visual Studio, rightclick the project, and from the context menu, select the **Manage NuGet Packages** option.
+1. In Visual Studio, right-click the project, and from the context menu, select the **Manage NuGet Packages** option.

 2. In the **Manage NuGet Packages** window, add the following packages to your project: